mike-babb/finding_anagrams/code/notebook_descriptions.md

 # GENERAL NOTES
 ## 2023 12 24
-So, the issue is that I have two many objects - dictionaries, mostly - that I am having a hard time keeping track of them.
+So, the issue is that I have too many objects - dictionaries, mostly - that I am having a hard time keeping track of them.
 I need to create a schema / list that keeps track of them all.
 I have also re-done this so many times that I have created the same object too many times.
 And with different names.
 Or, slightly different names.